Vision, mission and values of the college

 See the Goshen Core section of the catalog for more information about student learning outcomes at Goshen College.

 Historic church relationship, open to all

-Goshen College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools. [www.ncahlc.org, (800) 621-7440].
+Goshen College is accredited by the Higher Learning Commission [www.hlcommission.org] and is classified as a Baccalaureate-Arts & Sciences college by the Carnegie Foundation.

 In 2007, President Brenneman signed the President's Climate Initiative which commits Goshen College to work toward climate neutrality.
 Also in 2007, the Rieth Village complex of buildings at Merry Lea Environmental Learning Center of Goshen College earned a Platinum LEED certification, the highest level possible.
 In 2008, the campus named its first Sustainability Coordinator.
 An ecological stewardship committee of students, faculty and administrators is leading the campus in collaborative efforts to encourage sustainable practices and reduce use of fossil fuels.

 Goshen College now purchases all electricity from renewable energy sources such as wind and solar power.
 In student-initiated projects, solar energy warms water for the Gingerich Recreation-Fitness Center, waste food from the cafeteria is composted, and waste cooking oil is transformed into biodiesel fuel for campus vehicles.
 In addition, native landscaping covers large areas of the campus, requiring less irrigation and mowing to maintain.
 Goshen College recently earned a silver rating from the Sustainability Tracking, Assessment and Rating System (STARS) report, which recognizes colleges and universities for their commitment to sustainable practices on campus.